Join us and make YOUR mark on the World!

 - Select methods, techniques, and evaluation criteria to obtain results based on analysis of multiple, largely identifiable factors.

-- Bachelor's degree in Mechanical Engineering or related field, or the equivalent combination of education and related experience.
+- Bachelor's degree in Mechanical Engineering or related field, or the equivalent combination of education and prior relevant experience.

-- Fundamental knowledge of two or more of the following: engineering hardware design, systems engineering, manufacturing techniques, testing processes, and FEA structural analysis.
+- Fundamental knowledge of two or more of the following: engineering hardware design, systems engineering, manufacturing techniques, testing processes, and FEA structural and thermal analysis.

 - Fundamental knowledge of and/or experience with design principles.